svaki999/DrinkingGame/README.md

 **Point System:**
 - The person with the highest points at the end of each round becomes the king/queen, gaining the power to add a rule to the game.
 Points are updated after each round.

+**Custom Rounds**
+-Players have the option to select the number of rounds they wish to participate in.

 **DIY Drink Recipes (Non-Alcoholic & Alcoholic):**
 - The person with the lowest points has to drink a DIY Drink.
 Everyone else contributes a single ingredient/type of liquid (liquor, soda, milk, hot sauce, etc.) to the concoction.